-What’s notable besides the carb content is the amount of vitamins and minerals.
-One scoop delivers 25 micronutrients, on average about 30 percent of the recommended daily intake of Vitamins, A, C, E, K, B6, B12, thiamin, riboflavin, biotin, magnesium, zinc, selenium, copper, manganese, chromium, and a few other minerals.
-And while most protein powders provide a decent amount of calcium (about ten or fifteen percent per scoop), IsoPure has thirty-five percent of your daily calcium in a scoop (seventy in a serving).
-Although here it’s worth pointing out that the body probably won’t absorb more than 50 percent of your RDI at a time.
+What’s really remarkable besides the carb content is the amount of vitamins and minerals.
+One scoop delivers 25 micronutrients, on average about 30 percent of the recommended daily intake of everything from Vitamins, A, C, E, K, B6, B12, thiamin, riboflavin, and biotin to magnesium, zinc, selenium, copper, manganese, chromium, and a few other minerals.
+And while most protein powders provide a decent amount of calcium (about ten or fifteen percent per scoop), IsoPure has twenty-five percent of your daily calcium in a scoop.

-This is the first protein powder I’ve seen that tries to double as a multivitamin.
+This is one of the few protein powders that tries to double as a multivitamin.

 Isopure Low Carb Protein Powder Ingredients

 A lot of whey powders combine whey isolate, concentrate, and hydrolyzed whey as they each have their own benefits.
-Isopure Low Carb decided to stick with one kind: whey protein isolate, which has the highest amount of protein per gram and helps to keep the calore, fat, and carb-count as low as possible.
+Isopure Low Carb decided to stick with one kind: whey protein isolate, which helps to keep the calorie, fat, and carb-count as low as possible.

 The rest of the ingredients are cocoa, a long vitamin and mineral blend, soy lecithin (probably to improve mixability), glutamine, xanthan gum (for thickening and stabilizing), an ambiguous “natural and artificial flavor,” and sucralose (also known as Splenda).